 This meeting invites all shareholders as they have the biggest authority to become the decision-makers in the company.
 Their voice is at least 51% of the total company’s shares.

 Given that the percentage is not met, hold another meeting by inviting all the shareholders once again and making sure that 1/3 of them come to resolve and make a decision about shareholder changes.

 The company’s registry includes the name and domicile of the company.
 They are subject to change.
 Especially for the company’s name, a PT PMA should follow the subsequent suggestions.

 In addition, there is a new regulation issued by the Ministry of Law and Human Rights.
 All companies must have at least a 3-word name.
 The ministry should approve the name.
 The Indonesia Investment Coordinating Board (BKPM) and the tax office should also acknowledge it.

 On the other hand, when your company wants to change location, you need to know exactly whether or not your new company address is in the same district.
 Different rules apply.

-When the new address is in the same district with the old one, all you have to do is to report your new address to the local tax office to change your taxation data.
+When the new address is in the same district as the old one, all you have to do is to report your new address to the local tax office to change your taxation data.

 Before that, you need some permits from the local authorities.
 An example is a location permit signed by the district and sub-district heads where your new office is located.

-When it comes to the capital revision, a company may decrease or increase its capital based on the minimum capital requirements.
+When it comes to capital revision, a company may decrease or increase its capital based on the minimum capital requirements.